labthings/picamerax/docs/fov.rst

 Camera Hardware
 ===============

-.. currentmodule:: picamera
+.. currentmodule:: picamerax

-This chapter provides an overview of how the camera works under various conditions, as well as an introduction to the software interface that picamera uses.
+This chapter provides an overview of how the camera works under various conditions, as well as an introduction to the software interface that picamerax uses.

 .. _operations: